brokiem/voxelbridge/README.md

 # VoxelBridge

-VoxelBridge is a translation proxy that allows **Minecraft Legacy Console Edition (LCE) clients to connect to Minecraft Java Edition servers**.
-It works by translating network packets between the two protocols in real-time.
+VoxelBridge is a translation proxy that allows Minecraft Legacy Console Edition (LCE) to connect to Minecraft Java Edition servers.

 ![LCE and JE Screenshot](assets/LCEandJE.png)

 > [!NOTE]
 > Many gameplay packets are still missing or incomplete.
 Expect bugs and missing features.
+See **[/PACKET_TRACKING.md](PACKET_TRACKING.md)**

 ## Architecture